2023 Best Value Computer & Information Sciences Bachelor's Degree Schools in Georgia

 Augusta University undergraduate students pay an average of $9,022 in in-state tuition and fees each year.

 Clayton State University did quite well in this year’s ranking of the best places for computer and information sciences students to get a bachelor’s degree.
 It came in at #10 on the list.
-Located in the suburb of Morrow, Clayton State University is a public school with a moderately-sized student population.
+Located in the suburb of Morrow, Clayton State University is a public school with a medium-sized student population.

 In-state tuition fees for undergraduate students at Clayton State University are $5,568 per year.